 Persian food is not just about kabobs.
 Persian cuisine is also all about the stews or khoresht.
 Persian stews are typically brimming with vegetables.
-We have stews featuring herbs, green beans, okra, eggplant or squash, to name a few.
+We have stews featuring herbs (gormeh sabzi), green beans, okra (khoresh bamieh), eggplant (khoresh bademjan) or squash (khoresh kadoo), to name a few.

 Khoreshts also use a variety of meats too from beef, lamb, chicken and duck.
-You can also serve Persian stews without meat, if you are vegetarian.
+You can also serve Persian stews without meat.
 Most, but not all Persian stews are tomato based.
-Khorshteh loobia sabz is one of those tomato based stews.
+Khorsht loobia sabz is one of those tomato based stews.

 Ingredients you need